joeljos/cisco-fso-labs/README.md

 ```
 we will be using lastpass as our vault for now.
 Subsequent iterations will use Hashicorp Vault and AD

-4. Login to the ci tool concourse (you will be provided with a credential - the credential is assigned to a Team).
+4. Login to the ci tool concourse (you will be provided with a credential - the credential is assigned to a Team called Nterone).
    Everyone in your Team has access to the same pipelines.
 Access to pipe-lines is by Team.
-   download the fly too from http://ci.devops-ontap.com:8080
+   - Download the fly too from http://ci.devops-ontap.com:8080
-   - Commands to enter after fly file has been downloaded (Mac instructions only)
+   **Commands to enter after fly file has been downloaded (Mac instructions only)**

 ```
 sudo mkdir -p /usr/local/bin